 Thank you for your interest in residency training at St. Vincent Hospital!

-St. Vincent Hospital offers Transitional Year (18 residents) and Preliminary Internal Medicine Residencies (6 residents), each providing one year of post-graduate clinical education to prepare residents for subsequent training in a Medical, Surgical, or Armed Forces General Medical Officer Training..
+St. Vincent Hospital offers Transitional Year (18 residents) and Preliminary Internal Medicine Residencies (6 residents), each providing one clinical base year of training prior to entering advanced specialty residency programs.

+Our program offers unique experiences such as a Clinician Educator Track, hi-fi simulation training, a Global Health elective, and the opportunity to start your internship early (June 1).
 Thank you for considering our program.
-Please know that I am committed to making the Transitional and Preliminary Medicine Residency Programs the best training experiences possible.
+Please know that we are committed to making the Transitional and Preliminary Medicine Residency Programs the best training experiences possible.

 Laurel B. Fick, M.D., FACP